Grow Your E-Commerce Business With Email MarketingOct 16, 2022

-Keep your audience engaged by creating content they are interested in reading.
-With every email you send, pay attention to what's working and adjust your strategy as you go.
+- Keep your audience engaged by creating content they are interested in reading.
+Pay attention to what works and adjust your strategy as you go.

-Build a simple email marketing strategy that you will actually follow.
+- Build a simple email marketing strategy and follow it.
 Start small.
 Don't try to do all the things at once.

 - Pick one or a few of the email types that you know you can be consistent with, write a plan in your calendar, and get started!